How to Find SPP Colleges in Canada

 A step-by-step guide on how to find SPP colleges in Canada when you're studying abroad.

 Year after year, international students from all over the world will head to Canada to spend the next few years of their lives studying at one of Canada's 98 universities.
 Known for affordable tuition and high quality education, Canadian universities and colleges have attracted a growing number of international students - especially from India and China - over the last decade to their doors.
-And in 2009, they created the Student Partners Program to help facilitate new students into their schools.
-Here's what you need to know.
+SchoolApply will support you in achieving this dream by helping you choose the right school that fits your preferences.

 SPP colleges in Canada are a group of colleges and universities that are included in a partnership to help foster an increase in international students interested in studying abroad.
 In fact, over 300,000 students from all over the world make Canada their temporary home while they work on their Bachelors and Masters degrees, with around 12% of them hailing from India.
 As a response to this increased interest in international students looking to study in Canada, the country has set up a program called the "Student Partners Program" or the "SPP".